What’s the difference between Ready to Wear, Made to Measure and Bespoke?

 Bespoke

-The pattern is then drafted to your specific measurements with the fabric being cut after.
-Two fittings are included to ensure that the fit is impeccable and turns heads, in a good way.
-Adjustments are included in the price.
+The pattern is then drafted to your specific measurements with the fabric being cut after to ensure the best fit imaginable.